First post, by Joseph_Joestar

 - Any problematic games which use HMIDET.DRV, HMIDRV.DRV, HMIDET.386 or HMIDRV.386 (e.g. Descent)

 Before applying these fixes, I was only able to select "Sound Blaster Clone" and "High Quality" in all of the Epic games mentioned above.
-After applying the fixes, I can now select "Sound Blaster Pro" and "Ultra High Quality" and all those Epic games now work perfectly, providing much cleaner sound then before.
-Descent also works fine in SBPro mode with the HMIGAME.ZIP fixes applied, though I prefer to run that game in WSS mode for even better audio quality.
+After applying the fixes, I can now select "Sound Blaster Pro" and "Ultra High Quality" and all those Epic games work perfectly, providing much cleaner sound then before.
+Descent also works fine in SBPro mode with the HMIGAME.ZIP fixes applied, though I still prefer to run that game in WSS mode for even better audio quality.

 Back in the day, I remember dismissing most clone cards and arguing with my friends that a genuine SB16 was the only way to go.
 I'm very glad to be proven wrong.
 The SBPro mode of this OPTi card is great for DOS games from the early 90s, when Creative's SBPro was king.
 For later games, WSS is the preferred option as you can get 16-bit sound, when it is supported.
 The FM synthesis on this card sounds great, and the drivers come with a nice GUI which makes it easy to configure everything in seconds.
 Overall, I'd say the OPTi 82C930 is a pretty solid, cheap solution for DOS retro gaming with some interesting extra features that make it stand out in a good way.